-Similarly, Experian, Trans Union, Equifax, LexisNexis and others often refuse to remove inaccurate credit information relating to identity thefts.
-However, by failing to remove inaccurate information, these agencies are in violation of the Fair Credit Reporting Act, which requires that the credit reporting agencies conduct a reasonable investigation of all disputed accounts.
+Similarly, Experian, Trans Union, Equifax, LexisNexis, and other credit reporting agencies often refuse to remove inaccurate credit information relating to identity theft.
+However, by failing to remove inaccurate information, these agencies are in violation of the Fair Credit Reporting Act, which requires the credit reporting agencies to conduct a reasonable investigation of all disputed accounts.

-In these instances, a victim of identity theft should find a lawyer whose practice focuses on protecting consumers from identity theft and inaccurate reporting.
-A skilled consumer protection lawyer with experience in this particular area can help the consumer hold the banks and credit reporting responsible, and will often be able to represent the victim on a contingent basis.
+In these instances, a victim of identity theft should find an identity theft attorney whose practice focuses on protecting consumers from identity theft and inaccurate reporting.
+A skilled consumer protection lawyer with experience in this particular area can help you hold the banks and credit reporting responsible, and will often be able to represent you on a contingent basis.

-When looking for a lawyer to represent you in a case of identity theft, be sure to do the following:
+When looking for a lawyer to represent you in an identity theft case, be sure to do the following:

-- Gather all documentation of your identity theft, including evidence of the charges, your disputes, and the responses you have received from creditors and/or credit reporting agencies.
-When you contact lawyers, they will likely ask to see this kind if information in order to better understand your situation.
+- Gather all documentation of your identity theft, including evidence of the unauthorized charges, your disputes, and the responses you have received from creditors and/or credit reporting agencies.
+When you contact a lawyer, they will likely ask to see this information in order to better understand your situation.

-- Look for consumer protection lawyers that has experience bringing suits against banks and credit reporting agencies under federal consumer protection statutes.
-Be sure to find a lawyer that represents the victim, not someone being accused of stealing a person’s identity.
-Also be sure to avoid bankruptcy lawyers as it would not make sense for a victim of identity theft to file bankruptcy in order to address fraudulent charges.
+- Look for consumer protection lawyers that have experience bringing suits against banks and credit reporting agencies under federal consumer protection statutes.
+Be sure to find a lawyer that represents the victim, not someone being accused of the criminal act of stealing a person’s identity.
+Also, be sure to avoid bankruptcy lawyers because a victim of identity theft should not file bankruptcy to address fraudulent charges.

-- Look for a lawyer who has experience in federal statues protecting victims.
-Most key statues in this area are federal, so you will need a lawyer with appropriate experience.
+- Look for a lawyer who has experience in federal statutes, not state laws, that protect victims.
+Most key statutes in this area are federal, so you will need a lawyer with appropriate nationwide experience.

-- Look for a lawyer with a good reputation amongst their peers and clients.
+- Look for a lawyer with a good reputation among their peers and clients.

 - Ask about the process, timeline, and expected resolution date.